gomods/athens/docs/content/faq.md

 - Run the walkthrough tutorial
 - Open `http://localhost:16686/search`

-Observability is not a hard requirement for the proxy.
+Observability is not a hard requirement for the Athens proxy.
 So, if the infrastructure is not properly set up, they will fail with an information log.
 For eg. if Jaeger is not running / if the wrong URL to the exporter is provided, proxy will continue to run.
 However, it will not collect any traces or metrics (when the exporter backend is unavailable).